salari-insite/hashnode-backup/draft-65978a8ec62ccf9c3b5edb06.md

 In contrast, when using `let` and `const` for variable declarations, hoisting still occurs, but the variables are not initialized until their actual declaration is reached in the code.
 This creates a temporal dead zone (TDZ) between the beginning of the scope and the point of declaration, during which accessing or manipulating the variables would result in a ReferenceError.
 This behavior helps to prevent unintended consequences and encourages a more predictable coding environment.

 ## Redeclaring variables

+The last significant reason to avoid using `var` when declaring variables in JavaScript lies in the fact that variables declared with `var` can be re-declared without any warnings or error messages.
+This lack of feedback can result in unintentional overwriting of variables, which may lead to unexpected behavior in your code and create hard-to-find bugs.

+When a variable is re-declared using `var`, the original value is simply replaced with the new one, and the code continues to execute without any indication that something may have gone wrong.
+This can be particularly problematic in larger codebases or when working with multiple developers, as it increases the likelihood of accidentally overwriting a variable that was intended to remain constant throughout the code.

+In contrast, using `let` or `const` to declare variables provides a safeguard against this issue.
+If you attempt to re-declare a variable that has already been declared with `let` or `const`, JavaScript will throw an error, alerting you to the potential problem and preventing the code from executing further until the issue is resolved.
+This behavior encourages more predictable and reliable coding practices, reducing the risk of unintended consequences and promoting a more stable development environment.